Policy number: CS-1009-2014

 6.1 Acceptable Payment Cards

-Mohawk College currently accepts all bank debit cards as well as MasterCard and VISA credit cards.
+Mohawk College currently accepts all bank debit cards as well as MasterCard and VISA debit/credit cards.
 The College has negotiated contracts with vendors for processing payment card transactions.
 Individual College departments are not authorized to negotiate contracts with banks, credit card companies or payment card processing companies.

 6.2 Requesting Approval for Payment Card Acceptance